Maryland lawmakers target Gov. Hogan’s self-destructing messages

 “We thought, too, that if we sat with him while he sorted his papers it might be possible to persuade Mr. O’Conor not to take away with him the files that he considered personal,” Radoff wrote.
 “Some ‘carrying off’ of records by a chief executive is always to be expected, but if possible the limits of what is personal should be set at something less than the scandalous depletion of files, which we have all encountered …”

 Archivists everywhere still grapple with that issue.
-Last month, The National Archives and Records Administration retrieved 15 boxes of documents and other items from former president Donald Trump’s Mar-a-Lago residence that the agency said should have been turned over to the agency when he left the White House.
+Last month, the National Archives and Records Administration retrieved 15 boxes of documents and other items from former president Donald Trump’s Mar-a-Lago residence that the agency said should have been turned over to the agency when he left the White House.

 Edward Papenfuse, who served as Maryland’s state archivist from 1975 to 2013, created guidelines for the governor’s office that included a “guiding rule” that was more of a plea: “when in doubt, save.”
 Another “general rule” was that “all email relating in any way to the operation of government should be saved and transferred to archival storage.”